AEA/SPC Rules

 1. IF, tied after regulation play

-2. IF, still tied, shoot out (5 players per team, have your players selected prior to game time)
+2. IF, still tied after overtime, a shoot out (5 players per team, have your players selected prior to game time)

 SHOOTOUTS, must follow female, male, alternation format; until one gender is exhausted.
 All players must shoot once before any shooter has a second opportunity.